bfollek/advent2018/README.md

 Possible Explanations:
 * The high quality of the Elixir compiler and the beam VM;
 * I'm using a benchmarking tool I don't know to benchmark code I wrote in a language I don't know to solve a trivial problem.
 There may be tunnel-sized holes anywhere in my approach.

+#### Part 2

+For this part, you have to potentially loop through the list of numbers in the file more than once.
+I thought that Stream.cycle would make this easy.
+(I did this part in clojure a few months back, and cycle worked well.)
+But I ran into two possibly related problems:

+* To use the stream elements, I had to materialize them with an Enum function;
+* Stream.cycle got slower and slower as the stream size increased.

+It's certainly possible I was using Stream.cycle incorrectly.
+I ended up repeatedly loading the numbers from file as needed, and that worked fine: I got the right answer, and it was fast.